 Design in Action

-Delivered by a consortium of six Scottish Universities, the project is led by a senior directorate and support team within Duncan of Jordanstone College of Art at the University of Dundee along with doctoral students, early career researchers and co-investigators located across DJCAD and the partner institutions.
+Design in Action is delivered by a consortium of six Scottish universities, with a team of 29 academics and professionals and is led by a senior directorate and support team within Duncan of Jordanstone College of Art at the University of Dundee along with doctoral students, early career researchers and co-investigators located across DJCAD and the partner institutions.

 Aims and objectives